BadVertex/badvertex.github.io/_posts/2013/2013-06-24-determining-if-two-lines-intersect.md

 ---
 Today we are going to take a look at intersecting lines.
 There are some information on this scattered around the internet, but a good example is hard to find.
 The uses for this is mainly in 2D, it can be applied to lighting, physics and all other applications using rays.

-{% include helpers/image.html name="lines.png" caption="Intersecting and non-intersecting lines" centered=true %}
+{% include helpers/image.html name="lines.png" caption="Intersecting and non-intersecting lines" align="center" %}

 To solve this, we want to convert our lines to the following form:
 $$ Ax + By = C $$